SamuelNoesslboeck/syunit/README.md

 -----------------------------

 A small library that contains some basic units to help structuring kinematics and robotic programming in rust.
-The library uses rusts *tuple structs* to create a zero-overhead and compile-time checking of correct unit, variable and function usage.
+The library uses rusts *tuple structs* to create a compile-time checking of correct unit, variable and function usage.

 ## Quick introduction

-In many functions for kinematics and robotics, it sometimes becomes unclear which type of unit is desired to be used, especially when it comes to distances.
+In many functions for kinematics and robotics, it sometimes becomes unclear which type of unit is desired to be used.

 ```rust
 /// Relative movement